DmytroIvashchenko/task_characterization_engineer/readme.md

 the one_line file is an attempt to put the execution of this task in one line (this is not a pure code execution, it's just more of a joke)

+All inline comments in the files are made in Ukrainian, I understand that in a real project everything will be done in English